chasecassels/grid-stress/README.md

 -Create future weather data tables (emulate format of historical data and use averages + projected increases to fill)
 -Temporally downscale population and land use data
--Write and test Joins/Unions to create one comprehensive historical table and one comprehensive future table with an
+-Write and test Joins/Unions to create one comprehensive historical table and one comprehensive future table with an empty grid use column

+ML:

+-Research suitable models & mathematical justification
+-Write a python script for training on comprehensive historical table (Scikit-learn)
- empty grid use column
+-Write a script for predicting grid use column values based on training results